Bill-Gray/PDCursesMod/docs/MANUAL.md

    If keypad() is TRUE, and a function key is pressed, the token for that function key will be returned instead of the raw characters.
-   Possible function keys are defined in <curses.h> with integers beginning with 0401, whose names begin with KEY_.
+   Possible function keys are defined in <curses.h> with integers starting at KEY_OFFSET, whose names begin with KEY_.

    If nodelay(win, TRUE) has been called on the window and no input is waiting, the value ERR is returned.